angus-c/just/CONTRIBUTING.md

   * You can verify new TypeScript definitions by running `yarn test-types` (This also gets run as part of the `yarn test` script)
 * Interactive gh-pages ([http://anguscroll.com/just](anguscroll.com/just))
   * We'll take care of this after we land your PR and publish the npm module

+# App Testing
+[Raul Melo](https://github.com/raulfdm) has written [a nice test framework](https://github.com/devraul/just-test) for testing cjs and esm imports of Just utilities in a variety of common app environments.
+Take advantage of this if you want to test how a module will work in the context of a given app.